Complex sentences

 Once there was a man who had a donkey, and for years this donkey had carried sacks of grain to the mill without a word of complaint; but now his strength was running out, so he couldn’t work as hard as he used to, and his master thought it was time to stop feeding him.

-Now, write one or more sentences using this image for inspiration.
+Now, write one or more sentences of your own.

 Try to use at least one of each type of supporting clause.
 A good way to start is just by just writing something simple and then looking for where you can add more detail.